-- A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+- A switch between price plans can only take effect at the start of a billing period.
 You are generally billed for a 30-day period, and the start and end dates are identified on your electricity bill.
 The start of your billing period can be any given day of a month.
 Many customers are not billed based on a calendar month.

-- Your electricity utility must start charging you Tiered prices as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts.
+- Your electricity utility must start charging you under your requested price plan as of your next billing period after you submit your election form if it receives that form at least 10 business days before that billing period starts.

 - If your electricity utility receives your election form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
-But if it can’t do so, it has to start charging you Tiered prices at the start of the next billing period after that.
+But if it can’t do so, it has to start charging you under your requested price plan at the start of the next billing period after that.

 - Electricity utilities are required to inform all new residential and small business customers that they have a choice between TOU or Tiered prices when they set up the account.

-- The choice between TOU and Tiered prices is available to residential and small business customers that have smart meters and are billed on TOU.
+- The choice between TOU and Tiered prices is available to residential and small business customers that have smart meters and are billed under the OEB’s RPP.
 Some residential and small business customers are charged Tiered prices because their meters can’t be used to bill TOU prices.
 They can’t switch to TOU prices at this time.

 - If you live in a condominium or apartment that has its own individual meter and your bill comes from a company other than an electricity utility, you are a customer of a unit sub-meter provider (USMP).
 Customers of USMPs also can’t switch to Tiered prices.
 That decision can only be made for the building as a whole by the “master consumer,” who is the person that retained a USMP for the property.
 In most cases, the master consumer is the property manager, landlord or condominium board.